 - Use high-quality images, so customers can see any fine details.

-Learn more about Adding product images →
+Learn how to add product images →

 Tips to improve your product descriptions:

-- Avoid long sentences and complex vocabulary: Imagine you are explaining the product to a 10-year-old child.
+- Avoid long sentences and complex vocabulary: imagine you are explaining the product to a 10-year-old child.

 - Include product demo videos: Just by watching a person hold, touch, and interact with the product while explaining its pros and cons is the next best thing to visiting a store.